mdavis-xyz/mdavis.xyz/pages/lime/content.md

 My favourite clauses are:

 * If someone else is hurt by a malfunction with the bike you're riding (such as poorly maintained brakes causing a collision) *you* will be liable for that other person's injury.
 (Sections [6.2](6.2), [7.4.5](7.4.5) and others)
+* Lime do not claim their products are fit for purpose. ([Section 6.1](6.1)) Take a moment to let that sink in.
+Imagine yourself riding down a steep hill on a bike with brakes that are not fit for purpose.
 * If you do manage to somehow win an arbitration case against Lime, the maximum penalty you can extract is $100.
 For example, if their batteries explode and you incur $100,000 in medical bills to treat your burns, the maximum payment you can get from Lime is $100, leaving you $99,900 out of pocket. ([Section 7.3](7.3))
 * There have been many news stories recently about [bakers refusing to make cakes](https://www.theguardian.com/law/2018/jun/04/gay-cake-ruling-supreme-court-same-sex-wedding-colorado-baker-decision-latest) for same sex weddings.
 In a similar vein, 6 different clauses all give Lime the right to discriminate against you based on sexual orientation, skin colour, political opinion and so on.
 (They phrase this as refusing service "for any reason".)
 They're also allowed to [trawl through your social media profiles](mdavisxyz-social-media) to obtain this information.
 (Sections [4.1](4.1), [9.2](9.2), [10.2](10.2), [12.13](12.13), [12.19](12.19), [12.23](12.23))  I wonder why Lime needs so many overlapping clauses which all grant them this power?
 * iPhone users are not allowed to use the app in a "Terrorist supporting country", but Android users are. ([Section 12.28](12.28))